Mayze123/cloudlunacy_front/README.md

 ## Overview

 CloudLunacy Front Server is a comprehensive solution for managing dynamic routing to MongoDB instances and applications.
-It uses HAProxy as a reverse proxy, providing TLS encryption, load balancing, and high availability.
+It uses Traefik as a reverse proxy, providing TLS encryption, load balancing, and high availability.
 The system automatically manages SSL certificates, agent registration, and health monitoring.

 ## Features

-- **Dynamic Routing:** Automatically updates HAProxy's configuration to add new subdomain routes
+- **Dynamic Routing:** Automatically updates Traefik's configuration to add new subdomain routes
 - **Agent Management:** Handles registration and authentication of agents that connect to the system
 - **MongoDB Management:** Configures and manages MongoDB instances with TLS/SSL support
 - **Certificate Management:** Generates and manages TLS certificates for secure communications